triantafd/epignosis-ta/README.md

   * The configuration of the userForm can be found under formConfigurations folder.
   * The validation applied is dynamic.
 The validation script can be found under utils folder.

-  * There are two spinners in the app.
-   ** The first spinner is applied only on the left section when users are loading.
-This
+  * There are two spinners in the app (One component with prop for stying) ** The first spinner is applied only on the left section when users are loading.
-    is called customLoadingSpinners.
-Spinners can be found under compnents/Spinners folder.
    ** The second spinner is global in the app.
 Actually a context loader have been
     implemented under context folder.
 This spinner applies when the user submit a form to change anther user’